 Data Visualization is the pictorial representation of vast business data of an enterprise, at various stages of business.
 A cursory glance at the charts, pie-diagrams, graphical representations or schemas gives the snapshot view about the performance of the business, at any particular situation.
 Huge heaps of statistical data, when presented in the traditional form of tables and in excel spreadsheets may sometimes add to bewilderment and discomfiture for business analysis specialists.
 Data Visualization picks up the key information and results, rearranges them systematically, draws inferences and brings out the final results to enable the policymakers to make crucial decisions at the top level of management.

-Presenting the tonnes of textual body of information and abstract figures in the form of graphs/pictures is not a new concept.
+Presenting the tonnes of the textual body of information and abstract figures in the form of graphs/pictures is not a new concept.
 Even in academics, school children are familiar with taxonomy charts, graphs from which the main theme of the topic is understood in an outright and lucid way.
 Data Visualization churns down cartloads of information and brings to the surface the cream/gist of the summary and helps in quicker comprehension of the subject.

-While it takes days and weeks to arrive at conclusions by studying big stack of data in its conventional form pertaining to various departments of business firm, business analysts and chief executives of higher hierarchy find it quite easy to discern the state of affairs with much clarity and take pivotal decisions instantaneously by mere sneaking a peek at the images/charts submitted through Data Visualization.
+While it takes days and weeks to arrive at conclusions by studying a big stack of data in its conventional form pertaining to various departments of business firm, business analysts and chief executives of higher hierarchy find it quite easy to discern the state of affairs with much clarity and take pivotal decisions instantaneously by mere sneaking a peek at the images/charts submitted through Data Visualization.

 We can see for ourselves how good-looking we are by looking at our own image in the mirror.
 If there is necessity for any makeover in our appearance, we can at once spring into action to spruce up and dandify our visage.
 We need not pay heed to the remarks made by outsiders about our appearance, when we can very much infer independently about our own selves.

 This is exactly what happens with the visual analytics of Data Visualization.
 The pictorial reports speak volumes about the current status of the business and enable to take corrective measures if required.